privateblue/asyncpools/README.md

 }
 ```
-This initializes an Akka actor system, and creates two router actors: my-read-pool and my-write-pool, each with as many routees as you configured as the size of the pool (5 and 2 in this case).
+This initializes an Akka actor system, and creates two router actors: ```my-read-pool``` and ```my-write-pool```, each with as many routees as you configured as the size of the pool (5 and 2 in this case).
 Every such routee (or worker) has a connection to the database with the configured details (JDBC driver, connection url, user name, password).

 After setting up the pools, you can send some work to them:
 ```scala